Lennox-Elaphurus/Unlock-NetEaseMusic/README.md

 ## How to run on Github

 1. Enter your email and password as `EMAIL` and `PASSWORD`  Github Action repository secret.
-2. Run Github Action `Unlock-NetEaseMusic` (It will run automatically everyday.)
+2. Run Github Action `Unlock-NetEaseMusic` (It will run automatically every day.)

 ## How to run locally